An article about the Best Day Trips from Mexico City including the Teothiacan Pyramids, Taxco, Xochimilco and more.

 You’ll be able to see attractions such as the Sun and Moon Pyramids, the Avenue of the Dead, and the Temple of Quetzalcoatl.
 You’ll also see ancient murals and old residential compounds.

-Another place you need to visit while you’re in Mexico City is Xochimilco.
+Another one of the best day trips from Mexico City is Xochimilco.
 Xochimilco is a suburb of southern Mexico City and is characterized by its network of canals and artificial islands, known as chinampas.

 Visiting this district is truly like entering another world.
 You’ll take a ride on a colorful gondola to explore this great system of canals, originally built by the Aztecs.
 This makes for a perfect romantic evening with your significant other.